-New Mom Must-Haves: Gifts For New Moms
+New Mom Must-Haves: Baby Registry and Gifts For New Moms

 If you're a new mom or you are looking for the best gifts for new moms, you'll find this product round up for first time new moms helpful, especially, if you're struggling with gift ideas for the baby shower party you've got on your calendar.
 This list is a combination of the best baby shower gifts and other gifts for new moms that you may not think about, but they will be VERY helpful!
 One of the biggest trends most people follow when buying gifts for an expectant mom is to make it all about the baby.
 For the most part, babies don't need a lot of 'stuff,' but the tired, exhausted, new mom definitely will!
 We tried to think of everything a new mom could need, even things she doesn't realize she needs yet!
 New moms have a lot on their plates when keeping up with a new baby and will have three main things she's focused on: the baby, her new postpartum body and her breastmilk supply.

 Dry shampoo: In the not too distant future, the expectant mom in your life will soon be referring to basic human hygiene as 'luxuries'; this includes showering everyday.
 Trust us on this one.
 Pick up a bottle of dry shampoo next time you're at the grocery store or box retailer and the new mom in your life will be greatly appreciative for this mom hack.